dennisschneider-ml/min/README.md

 ```shell
 make install
 ```
-Also, make sure to start the daemon on startup, e.g. by adding `min` to your xinitrc.
+Also, make sure to start the daemon on startup, e.g. by adding `min &` to your xinitrc.
+The `&` is important in this case! \
-Finally, make sure to look at the Usage section for correct use in your Window Manager.
+Finally, make sure to look at the Usage section for correct usage in your Window Manager.

 ## Uninstallation
 ```shell